revival0728/math-lang/README.md

 You can checkout [`mathlib.hpp`](/src/mathlib.hpp) for more specific information.

 ## TODO
-- [ ] optimize temporary memory usage
+- [V] optimize temporary memory usage